xiaomuc/busOnGoogle/README.md

 1. Create a new CloudSQL instance.

-Please note that only 1st generation CloudSQL instance are currently supported for Google App Engine applicatins.
+Please note that only 1st generation CloudSQL instance are currently supported for Google App Engine applications.

     * From the Google Cloud Console, go to [Storage > CloudSQL> Create Instance](https://console.developers.google.com/project/_/sql/create)
     * Under [Access Control > IP Address](https://console.developers.google.com/project/_/sql/instances/polls/access-control/ip),  Request IPv4 Address.
 This address will be your HOST for remote access to the